SahanaByrapu/Serverless-Web-Application/README.md

 ### Modules

-This workshop is divided into four modules.
 Each module describes a scenario of what we're going to build and step-by-step directions to help you implement the architecture and verify your work.